Skip to Content

 Golden Gate is located steps away from one of Fremont Street’s live entertainment stages, and a big chunk of their rooms are absurdly loud because of it.

-While it can be difficult to completely escape the noise at Golden Gate, your best bet is to book a suite as they are all located near the back of the property away from the Fremont Street Experience.
+While it’s difficult to escape noise pollution completely, your best bet is to book a suite, as they are all located toward the back of the property, away from the Fremont Street Experience.

 Both the Gold and Rush towers at Golden Nugget sit alongside Fremont Street and are quite loud if your rooms are on that side (the north side) of the tower.